-Marketing Automation.
-It sounds complicated and intimidating.
+Marketing automation sounds so complex and intimidating.

 79% of top-performing companies have been using marketing automation for more than 2 years.

-The need for Marketing Automation is usually identified when:
+The need for marketing automation is usually identified when:

 Relevant emails sent with marketing automation software drive 18 times more revenue than just email blasts.

+Marketing automation proper starts when your contact responds to something you send or publish.
+Their response can then trigger follow-up activity.
 Downloading an ebook is a response that tells you a lead's name and their interest.

 Did your lead download your 'Introduction to yellow widgets' guide?
 Follow up with related content to keep their interest and ensure they can trade up to a sales call.